"

 • sometimes have experience in the field and sometimes not.

-• are anxious, especially at the beginning, facing packets of material with no one teaching them.
+• are anxious, especially at the beginning, facing packets of material with little sense of an instructor present.

 • are sometimes waiting for guidance from the instructor.

-(from an internal LTC survey for the TWEET workshop series, 2004)
+(from an internal Learning & Teaching Centre survey for the TWEET workshop series, 2004)

 More recently, we have the results from the Institute’s 2022 Student Check-in Survey Final Report[1] to give us another picture of who are students are.